lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Jelsafan0** _(30-Sep-18 03:00 PM)_

-> You’ll have to literally tell her to take it and open it
+> You'll have to literally tell her to take it and open it

 **PlasmaPerson** _(30-Sep-18 03:00 PM)_